zhaofengli/colmena/README.md

 Colmena is a simple, stateless [NixOS](https://nixos.org) deployment tool modeled after [NixOps](https://github.com/NixOS/nixops) and [Morph](https://github.com/DBCDK/morph), written in Rust.
 It's a thin wrapper over Nix commands like `nix-instantiate` and `nix-copy-closure`, and supports parallel deployment.

+Now with 100% more flakes!
+See *Tutorial with Flakes* below.

 <pre>
 $ <b>colmena apply --on @tag-a</b>
 [INFO ] Enumerating nodes...